Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Experiments

-\textbf{Results on 3D medical image segmentation.} We now investigate the performance on two 3D medical image segmentation benchmarks, i.e., Pancreas and Liver, whose results are reported in Table \ref{tab:3dmed}.
-It is observed that the proposed approach leads to the best performance in most cases, which is consistent with the empirical results on 2D retinal images.
+We now investigate the performance on two 3D medical image segmentation benchmarks, i.e., Pancreas and Liver, whose results are reported in Table~\ref{tab:3dmed}.
+The proposed approach yielded the best performance in most cases, which is consistent with the empirical results on 2D images shown in Table~\ref{tab:polyp} and Table~\ref{tab:retinal}.
 In particular, the improvement on the more challenging class (small structured tumor) are significant.
-Compared to CE, for instance, our best model increases the DSC of tumor on Pancreas and Liver by 4.6 and 6.6 percent respectively.
-Our theoretic analysis is further validated that the Dice related losses (linear and logarithmic Dice) can bring improvement for the imbalanced categories, while the improvement of the proposed method is more stable and significant under different conditions and metrics.
-Note that the best performance of our method on the boundary metric, NSD, indicates that our method yields more accurate boundaries, probably due to the encourage of predicting right proportion.
+Compared to CE, for instance, our best model increases the DSC of tumor on Pancreas and Liver by $4.6\%$ and $6.6\%$, respectively.
+This further validates our theoretical analysis, which suggests that Dice-related losses (linear and logarithmic Dice) can bring improvements over CE for the categories with small region sizes, while the proposed method is more robust to variations in region sizes, yielding a better overall segmentation performances.

+Table~\ref{tab:amos} presents the mean DSC score for different methods on AMOS benchmark.
+Under the multiple categories setting, our method, RCE, also outperforms all the baselines, further demonstrating the robustness of the proposed loss.
+It is worth noting that the mean scores of singular Dice and LogDice losses decrease significantly compared to the baseline of CE, which is due to the failure to handle some particular classes, as shown in the per-class performances reported in Appendix E. This phenomenon consolidates our theoretical insights that Dice-related losses have limitations in adapting to different categories with diverse region areas.